pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Setting up bank transfer as a payment provider in pretix requires the following steps:

- 1. Setting up bank transfers by enabling the bank transfer plugin, editing the bank transfer settings
+ 1. Setting up bank transfers by enabling the bank transfer plugin and adjusting the bank transfer settings
- 2. Setting up automatic transaction import **or** regularly import a digital bank statement
+ 2. Setting up automatic transaction import **or** regularly importing a digital bank statement
  3. Approving transactions manually
- 4. Handling transactions that manually
+ 4. Handling transactions manually

 This section will guide you through these steps in detail.